Artificial-Pancreas/iAPS/README.md

 git clone --branch=bdb https://github.com/Jon-b-m/freeaps.git

 The bdb branch includes my implementation of dynamic ISF and a some other extra features.
 Dyn ISF and dyn CR are off by default.
-The Auto ISF js algorithms originates from work of others, Gazelle et al.

 Please understand that this version is :
 - highly experimental